As we begin on the roadmap towards “normal life” it’s normal to feel mixed emotions.

 Remember back to when lockdown and restrictions started.
 We were all a little nervous then!
 It is just as normal to be nervous to return to a reality we haven’t seen in more than a year.

 Niamh says, “Don’t expect it to be a breeze because that’s not necessarily realistic.
-Over the coming months as life begins to slowly open up, you are going to essentially return to a skillset that you haven’t used in the same way for the past 15 months.
+Over the coming months as life begins to go back to how it was, you are going to essentially return to a skillset that you haven’t used in the same way for the past 18 months.
 Allow for that.
 Allow for the awkwardness.
 Allow for a period of adjustment while you settle back into being around people more.”
 Clare adds that you should give yourself permission to feel what you feel.
 “If you are exhausted, anxious, stressed, low, that is entirely normal.
 You have just survived a pandemic!
 As we start to feel excited and happy about things changing it can be harder to know that it’s ok not to feel ok because are meant to be relieved right?
 The stress that this experience has placed on us for well over a year is huge and it will take time to recover from it.”

 2. Start slowly and go at your own pace